 In addition, both C. sinensis and C. militaris contain unique medicinal components such as specific nucleosides called cordycepin and adenosine.
 These active ingredients have been proven to play a key role in increasing ATP production and are additionally useful to the cardiovascular system, helping to regulate blood pressure.
 (Source)

 ATP, or adenosine triphosphate, is the intracellular energy source for your muscles.
 It is a biochemical process known among professional bodybuilders and athletes because it helps increase strength and sustain endurance levels.

 In one double-blind study analyzing the effect cordyceps has on exercise performance it "suggests that supplementation with Cs-4 (C. sinensis) improves exercise performance and might contribute to wellness in healthy older subjects."

 Another study showed "an increase in the ratio of ATP to inorganic phosphate in treated mice representing an increase in cellular energy state."
 A second study using "water-soluble extracts of Cs-4 also showed an increase of 45–55% in ATP:Pi ratios."
 (Sources)

 Nucleosides are one of the major ingredients in C. sinensis that account for a wide range of immunological actions and health benefits.
-Cordycepin (3'-deoxyadenosine) is one of the adaptogenic substances in cordyceps that has been discovered to provide immune modulating effects potentially useful for treating immune related diseases.
+Cordycepin (3'-deoxyadenosine) is one of the adaptogenic substances in cordyceps that has been discovered to encourage immune modulating effects.

 Cordyceps is the top medicinal mushroom often prescribed by Chinese herbalists for kidney yin deficiency and is commonly referenced as a "kidney jing tonic."
 Jing is one of the three treasures in TCM that is considered the energy foundation or "root of vitality" for the entire body.
 It is stored specifically in the kidneys as well as the adrenals and sex glands.